deepanshigaur/Treasure-Hunt-Game/README.md

 ### Front End Specialist - Joey Zhang

-* Specifically analysed the structure of the Johnson's building in Dickinson Community to map out the background of the game, Created the player icon and the hidden treasure.
-* Created the game start screen, game screen, winning screen and the game over screen.
+* Specifically analysed the structure of the Johnson's building in Dickinson Community for reference to map out the background of the game, Created the player icon and the hidden treasure.
+She created the game start/ instructure screen, game screen, winning screen and the game over screen.
+She went through the pygame documentation and tutorials to find the relevant pygame feature.

 ### Back End Specialist - Kweku Antwi-Obeng